tekon92/resume-rian/src/markdowns/swift/day-one.md

 6. Constant
 7. Type Annotations

-and the summary are:
+and the summaries are:

-1. you make variables using var and constant using let. it's preferable to use contants as often as possible.
+1. you make variables using `var` and constant using `let`. it's preferable to use contants as often as possible.

 ```swift
 var str = "Hello, playground"
 let taylor = "swift"
 ```

-2. string start and end with double quotes, but if you want them to run accross multiple lines you should use three sets of double quotes.
+2. `string` start and end with double quotes, but if you want them to run accross multiple lines you should use three sets of double quotes.

 ```swift
 var str1 = """